-Internships and professional development are integral components of the Diplomacy School’s educational experience.
+Internships and professional development are integral components of the School of Diplomacy educational experience.
 Internships provide students with the hands-on opportunity to apply the theory and concepts learned in class to the actual events and processes of international affairs.
 Our proximity to New York, presence in Washington, D.C., and our relationships with the United Nations and the UN community, businesses, and NGO's offer unparalleled opportunities for students to gain practical experience in their field of interest, while meaningfully contributing to advancing the mission of organizations across the public, private and non-profit sectors.

-To read firsthand student reflections on their internship experiences, visit our Practicing Diplomacy blog »
+To read more firsthand student reflections on their internship experiences, visit our Practicing Diplomacy blog »

-Undergraduate alumna Grace Chung interned at the foreign desk of McClatchy newspapers in Washington, D.C.
 "Where else could an undergraduate get a press pass, the chance to regularly attend congressional hearings on Capitol Hill, and the opportunity to write stories about controversial issues like the release of Guantanamo detainees?"
-Grace asks.

 - Amnesty International